-This is a naturally active breed that knows how to stay in shape as long as it has enough toys to play with.
+Being a naturally active breed the Savannah knows how to stay in shape as long as it has enough toys to play with.
 Hence, get a kitty activity center and spend some time every day playing with your cat to keep her happy.

-The Savannah Cat has an excellent health and doesn’t have any known genetic health problems.
+The Savannah Cat has excellent health and doesn’t have any known genetic health problems.

-However, you will have to keep your cat vaccinated in order to keep her protected from feline transmitted diseases.
+However, you will have to vaccinate your cat to keep her protected from feline transmitted diseases.
 Furthermore, keep your cat indoors only and take her to regular vet-checkups to prevent any health issues.

 This breed needs more taurine compared to other breeds and can benefit from a taurine supplement.

 The highly athletic and energetic Savannah needs a diet that is rich in protein and fat and low in carbs.